-Gardening in January is mostly about tidying things up and preparing for Spring with the warmer weather just around the corner.
+Gardening in January is mostly about tidying things up and preparing for Spring.
 Here are our tips for getting to work in your January garden.

 Repair or replace